Post-Pandemic Business Budgeting Trends for Marketing and Beyond

 However, in 2021, things took an unexpected turn with The Great Resignation, when millions of workers quit their jobs due to toxic cultures, poor response to COVID-19, and a lack of recognition.

-With the effects lingering this year, businesses will try to attract and retain top talent by spending more on benefits.
+With the effects lingered, businesses tried to attract and retain top talent by spending more on benefits.

-Companies need to step up and provide more initiatives to keep workers productive, engaged, and happy now that employees are taking charge of their lives and demanding more from employers.
+Companies need to continue stepping up and provide more initiatives to keep workers productive, engaged, and happy now that employees are taking charge of their lives and demanding more from employers.

-When thinking through how to determine the size and allocation of your budget it is improtant to consider new workplace standards brought in by the pandemic and COVID-19:
+When thinking through how to determine the size and allocation of your post pandemic marketing budget it is important to consider new workplace standards brought in by the pandemic and COVID-19:

 Speak with our Digital Marketing Experts About Allocating Your Budget

-Based on the statistics and insights above, it is clear that business spending must change significantly, from pre-pandemic times to the height of the pandemic and now, the new normal.
-Thus, with many changes in the market today, you must keep up with the latest advancements to plan your budget correctly.
+Based on the statistics and insights above, it is clear that business spending will continue to change significantly, from pre-pandemic times to the height of the pandemic and now, the new normal.
+Thus, with many changes in the market today, you must keep up with the latest advancements to plan your marketing budget correctly.